Alzheimer's disease: Neuropathology

+At the microscopic level, the defining histopathologic characteristics of Alzheimer's disease are abundant Aβ plaques and neurofibrillary tangles in certain brain regions.
+Both of these abnormalities are clearly visible by microscopy; in the early stages of disease, tangles are present mainly in the medial temporal lobe and plaques are present mainly in the neocortex, but as the disease progresses the lesions proliferate throughout much of the brain.
+Although it was once thought that Alzheimer's disease can occur without neurofibrillary tangles in the neocortex, newer methods have shown that dementia in these cases can be linked to a comorbid condition, often Lewy body disease.

-Both Aβ plaques and neurofibrillary tangles are clearly visible by microscopy in brains of those with Alzheimer's disease, especially in the hippocampus.
-However, Alzheimer's disease may occur without neurofibrillary tangles in the neocortex.
-Plaques are dense, mostly insoluble deposits of beta-amyloid peptide and cellular material outside and around neurons.
-Tangles (neurofibrillary tangles) are aggregates of the microtubule-associated protein tau which has become hyperphosphorylated and accumulate inside the cells themselves.
-Although many older individuals develop some plaques and tangles as a consequence of aging, the brains of people with Alzheimer's disease have a greater number of them in specific brain regions such as the temporal lobe.
-Lewy bodies are not rare in the brains of people with Alzheimer's disease.
+Aβ plaques are dense, mostly insoluble deposits of amyloid beta peptide and cellular material outside and around neurons.
+Neurofibrillary tangles are aggregates of the microtubule-associated protein tau which has become hyperphosphorylated and accumulates inside neurons.
+Although many older individuals develop some plaques and tangles as a consequence of aging, the brains of people with Alzheimer's disease have a greater number of them in specific brain regions.